carmenlup/Introspect2b/Documentation/ManualDeployResourcesInAzure.md

-# Test communication between ProductService and OrderService using Dapr on Azure
+# Test ClaimStatus in Azure
-You can test the communication between ProductService and OrderService using Dapr by invoking the endpoints defined in the ProductService API.
+You can test how ClimStatus AI and OpenAI are working together in Azure by invoking the POST endpoint summarize.
 In Swagger UI, go to create endpoint and create a product.
 ### Example HTTP Requests for Create a Product
 ```http